IBMStreams/streamsx.kafka/_docs/240-user_kafka_producer_design.md

 ### Consistent Region Strategy

 The operator can be part of a consistent region, however it cannot be the start of a consistent region.
-The operator is capable of supporting at least once message delivery semantics.
+The operator is capable of supporting at least once message delivery semantics and transactional message delivery.

 ### Error Handling